Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Modelling framework

 Note that $A_1$ is purely imaginary.
 Here we use the subscript 1 as this is a single pressure model.

 We also propose a more complicated model that uses two applied Gaussian pressure distributions positioned at $(-\ell/2, 0)$ and $(\ell/2, 0)$, where we fix $\ell < 1$.
-These two distributions are the same shape, size and strength as each other.
+These two distributions are the same shape, size and strength as each other, and so we call this the symmetric two-pressure model.
 This configuration of localised pressures on the surface is designed to be more representative of the forces exhibited by a hull at its bow and stern than the very simple single Gaussian model (broadly following \cite{colen21,Li2018,Noblesse2014,Pethiyagoda2018,Zhu2015}).
 Some other studies have used a source-sink pair to model the effect of the hull, which is analogous to the pair of positive pressures that we use \citep{Zhu2018d}.
-The wave amplitude function for the two-pressure model is
+The wave amplitude function for the symmetric two-pressure model is

 which is purely imaginary.
-We have chosen the strength of the pressures in the two-pressure model to be half the strength of the pressure in the single pressure model; this has the effect of the magnitude of the wave amplitude function for the single pressure, $A_1$, acting as an envelope for the magnitude of the two-pressure amplitude function $A_2$.
+We have chosen the strength of the pressures in the symmetric two-pressure model to be half the strength of the pressure in the single pressure model; this has the effect of the magnitude of the wave amplitude function for the single pressure, $A_1$, acting as an envelope for the magnitude of the symmetric two-pressure amplitude function $A_2$.
 The obvious difference between $A_1$ and $A_2$ is the presence of the cosine term in (\ref{eq:two_pressure_amplitude}) that depends on the distance between the pressures, which introduces oscillations to the amplitude function and means that $A_2$ vanishes at certain values of $\psi$.
 This feature of the model is due to wave interference between the waves created by the two pressures.